JuliaGeometry/Meshes.jl/docs/src/algorithms/discretization.md

 poly = readpoly(Float32, "/home/atreyamaj/.julia/dev/Meshes/test/data/smooth1.line")
 plot(poly)
 ```
-We will now use the `FIST` algorithm to discretize the polygon we previously obtained into triangles, and plot the discretized mesh in the following manner:
+We will now use the `FIST` algorithm to discretize the polygon we previously obtained into triangles, and plot the discretized mesh:
 ```@example overview
 # Discretize the polygon into Triangles using FIST
 mesh = discretize(poly, FIST())